bot-app/trading/docs/backtesting.md

 These limits are usually listed in the exchange documentation as "trading rules" or similar and can be quite different between different pairs.

 Backtesting (as well as live and dry-run) does honor these limits, and will ensure that a stoploss can be placed below this value - so the value will be slightly higher than what the exchange specifies.
-Freqtrade has however no information about historic limits.
+Trading has however no information about historic limits.

 This can lead to situations where trading-limits are inflated by using a historic price, resulting in minimum amounts > 50$.